Foundations-of-Applied-Mathematics/Student-Materials/README.md

 These materials are also hosted at [foundations-of-applied-mathematics.github.io](http://foundations-of-applied-mathematics.github.io/).
 To get started, download the `zip` file for your class, unzip the folder, and move it somewhere where it won't get lost.
 This folder has some setup scripts and a collection of folders, one per lab, each of which contains the specifications file(s) for that lab.
-See [Student-Materials/wiki/Lab-Index](https://github.com/Foundations-of-Applied-Mathematics/Student-Materials/wiki/Lab-Index) for the list of labs, their specifications and data files, and the lab manual that each lab belongs to.
+See [Student-Materials/wiki/Lab-Index](https://github.com/Foundations-of-Applied-Mathematics/Student-Materials/wiki/Lab-Index) for the complete list of labs, their specifications and data files, and the lab manual that each lab belongs to.

 **_WARNING:_** do **not** move or rename the lab folders or the enclosed specifications files; if you do, the test drivers will not be able to find your assignment.
-Make sure your folder and files match [Student-Materials/wiki/Lab-Index](https://github.com/Foundations-of-Applied-Mathematics/Student-Materials/wiki/Lab-Index).
+Make sure your folder and file names match [Student-Materials/wiki/Lab-Index](https://github.com/Foundations-of-Applied-Mathematics/Student-Materials/wiki/Lab-Index).

 Labs are submitted via git.
+To submit a lab, modify the provided specifications file and add, commit, and push the changes (see [Section 3](#using-git) for details on using git).
+The instructor will drop feedback files in the lab folder after grading the assignment.
+For example, the _Introduction to Python_ lab has `PythonIntro/python_intro.py` as its specifications file.
+To complete that assignment, modify `PythonIntro/python_intro.py` and track the changes in git.
+After grading, the instructor will create a file called `PythonIntro/PythonIntro_feedback.txt` with your score and some feedback.

 ### Homework

 Non-lab coding homework should be placed in the `_Homework/` folder and submitted via git.
-Be careful to name your assignment correctly so the test driver can find it.
+Be careful to name your assignment correctly so the instructor (and test driver) can find it.
+The instructor may drop specifications files and/or feedback files in this folder as well.

 # Setup